prashanthg94/prashanthg94/README.md

 ## Hi there 👋
--🔭 I’m currently working on E-commerce project
+-🔭 Currently working on E-commerce project &
- 🌱 I’m currently learning React & JS
+ 🌱  learning React & JS